mjrdnk/books_catalog/README.md

     doubling categories where adding new both book and category

-    storing only lowercase values in the database
+    storing both lowercase and uppercase values in the database

   Frontend: